merkdee/liftoff-assignment/README.md

 - User Sign up: Users will be able to create a new profile for themselves, allowing them to boost fan pride for their favorite team, it will show when they leave comments.
 - User Login: Users will be able to login after creating a profile.
 Passwords will be hopefully be  hashed, salted.
-- View Stats based on Performance metrics by : categories are - Passing, Rushing, Penalties, Game & Drives, Total Yards & Turnovers, Conversions, Rushing & Receiving, Kicking & Punting, Defense & Fumbles, Scoring Summary.
+- View Stats based on Performance metrics categories: Passing, Rushing, Penalties, Game & Drives, Total Yards & Turnovers, Conversions, Rushing & Receiving, Kicking & Punting, Defense & Fumbles, Scoring Summary.
 Users will be able to see this view for their team and any other team.
 They may also view as a team overview or by each performance metric.
 - View Performance metrics based on team: Users will be able to click on team
 - ***same features available for Pro are available for NCAA 1A FBS